 We believe that our business has sufficient cash to allow us to meet our short-term cash requirements.
-On June 30, 2023, and December 31, 2022, we had \$160.7 million and \$31.6 million, respectively, in cash and cash equivalents.
-Additionally, we had \$146.3 million of outstanding borrowings and \$175.0 million in available credit under our credit facilities as of June 30, 2023 compared to \$179.1 million of outstanding borrowings and \$14.0 million in available credit under our credit facilities as of June 30, 2023 compared to \$179.1 million of outstanding borrowings and \$14.0 million in available credit on our revolving credit facility as of December 31, 2022.
-As discussed above, in May 2023 we completed a secondary offering of our common stock resulting in net proceeds of \$163.7 million, after deducting the underwriting discount and certain offering expenses.
-A portion of the net proceeds was used to repay the \$35.0 million the underwriting discount and certain offering expenses.
-While such cash is awaiting deployment, it is currently invested in a high-yield savings account which generated interest income of approximately \$0.5 million in June 2023.
-We believe that our cash and cash equivalents and availability under our Credit Facilities are sufficient to fund the working capital needs of our operating subsidiaries through at least June 30, 2024.
+On September 30, 2023, and December 31, 2022, we had \$147.7 million and \$31.6 million, respectively, in cash and cash equivalents.
+Additionally, we had \$145.3 million of outstanding borrowings and \$175.0 million in available credit under our revolving credit facilities as of September 30, 2023 compared to \$179.1 million of outstanding borrowings and \$144.0 million in available credit under our Revolving Credit Facilities as of December 31, 2022.

+As discussed above, in May 2023 we completed a secondary offering of our common stock resulting in net proceeds of \$163.6 million, after deducting the underwriting discount and certain offering expenses.
+A portion of the net proceeds was used to repay the \$35.0 million then outstanding under our Revolving Credit Facility while the remainder is expected to be used primarily for acquisitions.
+The Company's cash is currently invested in a high-yield savings account which generated interest income of approximately \$1.7 million and \$2.2 million in the three and nine months ended September 30, 2023, respectively.

+We believe that our cash and cash equivalents and availability under our Credit Facilities are sufficient to fund the working capital needs of our operating subsidiaries through at least September 30, 2024.

 Historically, we have generated sufficient cash from operations to fund our development activities and to cover operational needs.
 We plan to continue developing new clinics and making additional acquisitions.
-We have, from time to time, purchased the non-controlling interests of limited partners in our Clinic Partnerships.
+We have, from time to time, purchased the non-controlling interests of limited partners in our existing partnerships.
 We may purchase additional non-controlling interests in the future.
-Generally, any acquisition or purchase of non-controlling interests is expected to be accomplished using a combination of cash and financing.
-Any large acquisition would likely require financing.
+Generally, any acquisition or purchase of non-controlling interests is expected to be accomplished using our cash, financing, or a combination of the two.

 We make reasonable and appropriate efforts to collect accounts receivable, including applicable deductible and co-payment amounts.
 Claims are submitted to payors daily, weekly or monthly in accordance with our policy or payor's requirements.
 When possible, we submit our claims electronically.
 The collection process is time consuming and typically involves the submission of claims to multiple payors whose payment of claims may be dependent upon the payment of another payor.
 Claims under litigation and vehicular incidents can take a year or longer to collect.
 Medicare and other payor claims relating to new clinics awaiting CMS approval initially may not be submitted for six months or more.
 When all reasonable internal collection efforts have been exhausted, accounts are written off prior to sending them to outside collection firms.
 With managed care, commercial health plans and self-pay payor type receivables, the write-off generally occurs after the account receivable has been outstanding for 120 days or longer.
-As of June 30, 2023, we have accrued \$8.0 million related to credit balances, a portion of which is due to patients and payors.
+As of September 30, 2023, we have accrued \$8.0 million related to credit balances, a portion of which is due to patients and payors.
 The credit balances are expected to be resolved or paid in the next twelve months.